high-coder/trello_clone_flutter/README.md

 Progress Check :
  21 Jan 2022 === Started with basic setup of the project and then starting with the UI of the project

+ 30 Jan 2022 === Completed a Nice Ui knockoff from actuall trello application

+ Decided the end the project on just UI part alone